rinaldilucas/laravel-school-api/README.md

 -   API documentation using Swagger
 -   Several test examples using PHPUnit
 -   Package management using composer
--   Factories using faker to help tests and seeding
+-   Factories using faker to help with tests and seeding
 -   Example of endpoint receiving http data with custom names
 -   Data removal using soft delete